top of page

 Integrity, Respect, Accountability, Transparency

--VAC promotes and coordinates efforts on issues facing Veterans' access to alternative treatments and therapies promoting the physical and mental health of veterans and their families.
+The Veterans Action Council (VAC) is dedicated to promoting and coordinating efforts to improve veterans' access to alternative treatments and therapies that support the physical and mental health of veterans and their families.

--To achieve its purposes, VAC must support an internal environment that nurtures its members and encourages trust, open communication, and consensus-building.
+To fulfill this mission, VAC fosters an internal environment that nurtures its members, encourages trust, facilitates open communication, and promotes consensus-building.

--Aptly handling genuine or perceived conflicts of interest prudently; and
+-Managing actual or perceived conflicts of interest with care and transparency.

--Treating our volunteers with respect, fairness, and good faith
+-Treating all volunteers with fairness, respect, and good faith.

 Accountability